SEI-TAS/kalki-dashboard/README.md

 This program requires a Postgres database engine to run.
 This can be installed manually, or a Docker image can be used.
 You can find more details here: https://github.com/SEI-TTG/kalki-db/tree/dev

-### MAC
+### macOS
-sbt for Mac can be installed using `$ brew install sbt@1`.
+sbt for macOS can be installed using `$ brew install sbt@1`.
 Also, see https://www.scala-sbt.org/1.0/docs/Installing-sbt-on-Mac.html

-Docker for Mac can be installed using `brew cask install docker`.
+Docker for macOS can be installed using `brew cask install docker`.
 Also, see https://docs.docker.com/docker-for-mac/install/.

 ### Linux